esotka/spartina.genetics/README.md

 1) "inds/"
 Description: a set of files with individuals used in the analyses.
-* "allpops_individualIDs_subset.csv" - set of 309 individuals - all sites.
+a. "allpops_individualIDs_subset.csv" - set of 309 individuals - all sites.
-* "indIDS.T.S.POPS.txt" - set of six marshes with tall-vs-short comparisons.
+b. "indIDS.T.S.POPS.txt" - set of six marshes with tall-vs-short comparisons.
-* "inds.FL" "inds.RISRIT" "inds.SBITBI" "inds.SFBTFB" "inds.SWSSWT" "inds.WESWET" - six marshes with tall-vs-short comparisons
+c. "inds.FL" "inds.RISRIT" "inds.SBITBI" "inds.SFBTFB" "inds.SWSSWT" "inds.WESWET" - six marshes with tall-vs-short comparisons

 2) "Spartina_SNP_SiteID.csv"
 Description: meta-data for each location.